Wiltoag/InfoBot/README.md

 To add a setup (called once at the beginning, used for example to setup timers), create a new class which implements [ISetup](https://github.com/WildGoat07/InfoBot/blob/898d0a626e65e909031e97d1df6b2f217e15df5f/InfoBot/ISetup.cs).

 * `Setup()` is the only method which is called at the start of the bot.

+To ease the sarting of the bot, create a `token.txt` file next to the `.exe` which contains the token of the bot.

+You may want to change [this line](https://github.com/WildGoat07/InfoBot/blob/898d0a626e65e909031e97d1df6b2f217e15df5f/InfoBot/Program.cs#L76) to match the id of another guild.